Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ## Core and Corner Vaccine Coercion

 My business life and income in Taipei was severely affected by vaccine panic.
+The Guardian UK was one of the primary drivers of the worldwide panic.

 You can see in the following emails, that heavy pressure was placed upon teachers to get vaccinated, from governments, bosses, and the worldwide media.